- Future Students

 Associate Professor Catherine Harding email@example.com

 Wagga Wagga is a vibrant regional city nestled on the banks of the Murrumbidgee River.
 It is the home of the Wiradjuri people and gets its name from the Wiradjuri language.
-'Wagga Wagga' is translated as 'place of many crows'.
+'Wagga Wagga' was believed to translate as 'place of many crows', although more contemporary information suggests that it relates to “wild dancing”.

-The largest inland city in NSW, Wagga Wagga is situated on the Sturt and Olympic Highways.
-It is serviced by two airlines – Regional Express and Qantaslink.
+The largest inland city in NSW with a population of 300,000, Wagga Wagga is situated on the Sturt and Olympic Highways half way between Sydney and Melbourne.
+The city is about an hour flight to Melbourne and Sydney or four and a half hour drive to either.
+Canberra is two and a half hours drive.
+It is serviced by three airlines – Regional Express (ReX) and Qantaslink fly to Sydney and ReX to Melbourne.
+GoJet fly direct to Brisbane.
 Wagga Wagga can also be reached by coach and train.